dnshio/dnshio.github.io/_posts/2016-09-22-phpspec-is-a-bloody-nightmare.md

 In fact, I actually like it because I'm lazy and PhpSpec generates shit for me.
 I just make grand statements like _"Oh, I got a Some\Bullshit.
 And it takes a CrunkJuiceFactory as a constructor argument.
 And I can getJuice() from CrunkJuiceFactory anytime I want and it'll give me n number of juice hits"_.
-That's just what I told my manager, I haven't written any of it yet.
-So I'm like shit... better get that scaffolded.
+But I haven't written any of that behaviour yet.
+Better get that scaffolded...
 So I do:

 {% highlight bash %}
 bin/phpspec desc Some/Bullshit
 {% endhighlight %}

 Then PhpSpec just makes a specification for you with nothing much is in it but you can't argue with that since you haven't done any work yet yourself.
 But you don't care.
-You're like **_"Sick!
-I'm done!
-I'm gonna just run this test and go home!"_** because you're all TDD now and they all tell you life is good when you TDD.
-So, you:
+This is TDD so you run the test anyway:

 {% highlight bash %}
 bin/phpspec run spec/Some/BullshitSpec.php
 {% endhighlight %}

-Just as you were about to leave, you remember that it's only 9.30am and you kindda need to write the feature still.
-Argh!
-FINE!!!!
-PhpSpec got yo back though.
-It already noticed that you've done fuckall so it asks you...
+Oh look!
+PhpSpec wants to help you create the actual test subject!

 {% highlight bash %}
 Some/Bullshit